 Foster parents are informed of their rights and responsibilities during licensure through the Foster Parent Law.
 Every time a foster parent receives the Implementation Plan, it is explained that the foster parent shares the responsibility of ensuring this plan reflects their actual work as a part of the child welfare team.
 This also helps ensure that foster parents have their voices heard.
+Foster parents and workers are made aware of the on-demand: Introduction to Foster Parent Law, located on the LDC.
+Foster parents and workers are requested to complete this training.
+New child welfare workers are now required, effective 10/1/2023, to complete this training as a part of their on-boarding.
 All foster parents review and sign a Foster Home and Agency Agreement that clearly defines these rights and responsibilities.

 They are also provided with copies of the 402 Foster Family Home Licensing Standards, Foster Parent Law, and Child Care Act of 1969.
 After licensure, foster parents continue to be educated and reminded of their rights and responsibilities during monthly home visits with caseworkers and semi-annual monitoring visits.
-They are provided with information on DCFS and agency trainings that provide further education, such as Educational Advocacy, Adoption and Guardianship training, Working as a Professional Team Member or other trainings located on the VTC training site, and the DCFS Foster Parent Handbook, Section 3-Working Towards Permanency as a Team.
+They are provided with information on DCFS and agency trainings that provide further education, such as Educational Advocacy, Adoption and Guardianship training, Working as a Professional Team Member or other trainings located on the LDC training site, and the DCFS Foster Parent Handbook, Section 3-Working Towards Permanency as a Team.
 They are encouraged to suggest training topics and to become a co-trainer on topics that would benefit other foster parents.